NeuralTrust/docs.neuraltrust.ai/docs/ai-gateway/introduction.md

   <img src="./ai-gateway.png" alt="AI Gateway Overview"  />
 </div>
 <!-- This section introduces the key differentiators of AI Gateways compared to traditional API Gateways -->

+## Why use an AI Gateway?

-However, when working with AI models and machine learning pipelines, additional considerations come into play.
+When working with AI Agents, additional considerations come into play.
 This is where an AI Gateway excels:

 1. **AI Model Routing:** Instead of sending requests to microservices, the AI Gateway helps direct requests to the most suitable AI model (e.g., choosing between a fast model or a more accurate model, or automatically picking a specialized LLM for a certain use case).